rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 15: System.out.println(b2.getAsBoolean());
 ````

-Lines 12 and 13 each create a `BooleanSupplier`, which is the only functional interface
+Lines 12 and 13 each create a `BooleanSupplier`, which is the only functional interface for `boolean`.
-for boolean.
 Line 14 prints true, since it is the result of `b1`.
-Line 15 prints out true or
-false, depending on the random value generated.
+Line 15 prints out `true` or `false`, depending on the random value generated.

 #### Functional Interfaces for `double`, `int`, and `long`

-Most of the functional interfaces are for `double`, `int`, and long to match the streams and
-optionals that we’ve been using for primitives.
-Table 8.5 shows the equivalent of Table 8.1
-for these primitives.
+Most of the functional interfaces are for `double`, `int`, and long to match the streams and optionals that we’ve been using for primitives.
+Table 8.5 shows the equivalent of Table 8.1 for these primitives.
 You probably won’t be surprised that you have to memorize it.
-Luckily,
-you’ve memorized Table 8.1 by now and can apply what you’ve learned to Table 8.5.
+Luckily, you’ve memorized Table 8.1 by now and can apply what you’ve learned to Table 8.5.

 TABLE 8.5 Common functional interfaces for primitives